fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/awards/transactions.md

 **Method** `POST`

-This route sends a request to the backend to retrieve transactions either related, optionally, to a specific parent award, or for all parent awards if desired.
+This route sends a request to the backend to retrieve transactions related to a specific parent award.

 ## Request Parameters

-- award_id: (optional) id of parent award to retrieve related transactions
+- award_id: (required) id of parent award to retrieve related transactions
 - sort : (optional) parameter to determine order of sorted results.

 ## Response (JSON)